Moses-Munyoki/Helo-world/README.md

 # Helo-world
-My 1st repository
+# Its fun using repository
+# What a practice